zammad/zammad-documentation/migration-otrs.rst

  Setting.set('import_mode', true)
  Import::OTRS.start

-After importing, switch Zammad back to non import mode
+After the import is done switch Zammad back to non import mode and mark the system initialization as done

 ::

  Setting.set('import_mode', false)
+ Setting.set('system_init_done', true)

 Start all Zammad processes again.
 Done.

+**Note: It's currently not possible to import the user passwords.
+Therefore each user has to go through the reset password procedure!**